 - On the contrary, her entire raison d’être seems to be to sacrifice her life and health in order to uphold the existing patriarchal norms.

 There are three particularly concerning decisions by the author, including the aforementioned bizarre ending.
 First, the author frames Circe as a greater misogynist and adherent to patriarchal values than most of the men in her life.
 Through Circe’s first-person narration, almost every other female character is dismissed as a fool (see: her mother, grandmother, and the other nymphs on the island) or irredeemably evil (see: Athena, Scylla, Pasiphae).
 I’ll point to one example in particular: instead of, say, teaching the exiled nymphs witchcraft, or setting up a safe heaven for them, Circe slut-shames them and forces them to act as her servants under threats of violence.
 Circe particularly seems to enjoy punching down, wielding threats of violence against the weaker nymphs, Daedalus’s already-terrified sailors, and the widowed and homeless Penelope.
 By contrast, she never dares to stand up to anyone with equal or more power than herself, such as her sister Pasiphae, or her brothers.
-Circe also defers to every male figure in her life, until maybe the last hundred pages, to the point where her infant son feels fully confident in ordering her around on her own island home.
+Circe also defers to every man she meets, until maybe the last hundred pages, to the point where her infant son feels fully confident in ordering her around on her own island home.

 Finally, there was that ending.
 For the next few paragraphs, I’m going to talk about the book’s ending, so spoilers will abound.
 Over and over in this book, every character from Hermes to Pasiphae to the sea monster Trigon tells Circe to change the rules, make a different world from the one she lives in, use her powers to bring about the results she desires.
 In the Odyssey, Circe did just that.
 She ruled her island absolutely, and even the Olympians did not cross her.
 She and her nymphs lived in harmony, creating a safe space where women could exercise their agency without fear.
 She used her magic to protect her home, to assist questing heroes, to offer some good in a dark and difficult world.
 In the original myths, Circe did not give up her powers or her immortality.
 It would have been antithetical to the Greek mythological tradition to do so, considering that apotheosis (transcendence from mortality to immortality and divinity) was the highest gift of the gods.
 Instead, she made Telemachus, Telegonus and Penelope immortal, and they lived in peaceful, matriarchal harmony on Aeaea – y’know, because Circe could do that, as she was a goddess.

 Miller flips the myth around here, to the detriment of her version of Circe.
 In this book, Circe rolls the dice on some weird transformative herbs that may or may not destroy her, because she believes that it would be better to turn into a monster or die, than…let me check my notes…live forever in peace, plenty, and happiness?
-Just to be clear, it makes no sense for Circe to do so, even within this version of her character.
+Just to be clear, it makes no sense for Circe to take this step, even with this version of her character.
 She will have to spend the rest of her short, mortal life in terror of retribution from Zeus, Helios and Athena.
 She will effectively become her husband’s property, given the status of women at the time.
 She may or may not even succeed in transforming into a mortal, as she could instead turn into a violent monster far more dangerous than Scylla, or simply die from the use of these herbs.
 This is Circe’s happy ending.
-Again, I do not understand how any of this is pro-feminism.
+Again, I do not understand how any of this is pro-feminist.

-It’s all particularly disappointing because I really loved Madeline Miller’s The Song of Achilles.
+It’s all particularly disappointing because I really liked Madeline Miller’s The Song of Achilles.
 Her prior book followed an explicitly romantic relationship between Patroclus and Achilles, depicted a counter-culture of support and safety among the enslaved women in Achilles’ camp, and deftly wove through the long-standing Greek myths about every major player in the Battle of Troy.
 So I’ll end this review on a semi-positive note, by encouraging readers to check out The Song of Achilles instead.

 And if you want to read a strong, feminist retelling of ancient mythology about a witch who has been viewed with mistrust by subsequent years of literature, who gives birth to monstrous children, who falls in love with a married trickster, who suffers horribly at the hands of the gods, who endures and comes into her own power and agency…I would strongly encourage you to read The Witch’s Heart by Genevieve Gornichec.